 BMJ Open Science is an open access, peer-reviewed journal publishing preclinical and basic research that is close to medicine.
-Our mission is to improve the transparency, integrity, and reproducibility of biomedical research closely aligned to medicine.
+Our mission is to improve the transparency, integrity and reproducibility of biomedical research.
 The scope is broad and covers the whole spectrum of preclinical and translational biomedical research.

 BMJ Open Science is wholly owned by BMJ.